Batai virus: Associated Diseases

 Batai virus (BATV) is a member of the family Bunyaviridae.
-Associated viruses include Crimean-Congo hemorrhagic fever, Bunyamwera orthobunyavirus, and severe fever with thrombocytopenia syndrome.
+Associated viruses include Crimean-Congo hemorrhagic fever, Bunyamwera virus, and severe fever with thrombocytopenia syndrome.

 Crimean-Congo hemorrhagic fever is one of the viruses that is associated with Batai virus, as it is in the same family Bunyaviridae.
 This occurs in the same areas throughout the world including Africa, Asia, Europe.
 It mainly infects farmworkers in these regions of the world, and is a tick-borne illness.
 Infection results in high fever, chills, severe headache, dizziness, back, and abdominal pains.
 Other symptoms that have been noted include nausea, vomiting, diarrhea, and cardiovascular and neuropsychiatric changes.
 If severe symptoms may include hemorrhages in the skin, causing lesions or bruising.
 It has a 30% fatality rate.

 A closely associated disease is the Bunyamwera virus, which is of the same family and genus as the Batai virus (BATV); it is known to cause Bunyamwera fever.
 This particular virus is spread by mosquitos biting infected mice and then biting humans.

 Batai virus (BATV) is also associated with severe fever with thrombocytopenia syndrome (SFTS).
 This was a recently discovered in China in 2011 and is transmitted either directly to humans through ticks, or to house pets as an intermediate host and then on to humans.
 Symptoms are characterized by fever, vomiting, diarrhea, thrombocytopenia and leukopenia.
 SFTS virus has a 6-30% fatality rate.